 We begin our 10th Anniversary season entering the homestretch of our innovative and groundbreaking commissioning project.
-Since the launch of 20x2020 in 2014, the project’s commissions have been featured on radio and internet stations across the country, from Houston Public Media to American Public Media’s nationally-syndicated radio program, Performance Today.
-They have reached a total audience of over 9 million, through radio/television broadcasts and live performances in schools, colleges and hospitals in the Houston region and beyond.
+Since the launch of 20x2020 in 2014, the project’s commissions have been featured on radio and media stations across the country, from Houston Public Media to American Public Media’s nationally-syndicated radio program, Performance Today.
+They have reached a total audience of approximately 12 million, through radio/ television broadcasts and live performances in concert halls, schools, colleges, airports, and hospitals in the Houston region and beyond.
 A memorable experience was recording Imágenes de Cuba (20x2020 No. 7) by composer Arthur Gottschalk in Cuba this past January 2017.
 (Click here for CubaTV feature.)

-The new works of art created by these composers promise to engage, challenge, and delight.
-Through thoughtful thematic programing, it is also our aim that they will illuminate our individual and shared cultural heritage in meaningful ways.
+The new works of art created by these composers promise not only to entertain and delight, but to illuminate our individual and shared cultural heritage in meaningful ways.

 •20x2020 No. 1: Sorrow Song and Jubilee | Libby Larsen